Twin Lakes are a pristine oasis in Yamnuska Natural Area of Bow Valley west of Calgary, Alberta, Canada.

 From the top of the knob, Twin Lakes are obvious below.
 It is a lucky break because the short continuing hike along the road reveals no trail into the lakes.
 There were two tiny, partially hidden cairns at either side of a single Juniper bush but there is no discernible trail in the clearing between two partially forested knobs.

-The off-trail hike continues north towards the known location of the tiny lakes and directly towards the south face of massive Goat Mountain in the distance on the other side of the Yamnuska Natural Area.
+The off-trail hike proceeds north towards the known location of the tiny lakes and directly towards the south face of massive Goat Mountain in the distance on the other side of the Yamnuska Natural Area.
 The scree switchbacks along the drainage towards the notch in Goat Mountain are visible in the distance and bring back good memories of the unsuccessful mission to locate Douglas Fir Springs.

 Tending right, a scant trail becomes evident and leads past blocking dead fall to the shoreline of the tiny, beautiful and pristine Twin Lakes.
 A slight breeze ripples the surface and moderates the heat of a warm afternoon.
 The rustle of shining, Spring foliage creates a calming audible companion to the spectacular beauty of the natural, spring-fed lakes.
 A narrow spit of land separates the lakes.
 They are not identical twins.
 The east lake is smaller.
 I call them 'The Twins'.